On offer at this year's Black Friday in Madison: Optimism, shorter lines and a slower pace

 Because of all that, and despite frigid temperatures Friday morning, Madison shoppers seemed more comfortable in the presence of others.
 Steadiness reigned over haste, as shoppers avoided crowding one another and waited to be let in several stores that had reduced capacity to limit exposure.

-While some big-box retailers like Best Buy and Dick’s Sporting Goods on Madison’s West Side opened at 5 a.m., Target waited until 7 a.m. to let customers in.
-West Towne Mall had the same approach.
-Hilldale Shopping Center on Madison’s near West Side didn’t open until 10 a.m.
+While some big-box retailers like Best Buy and Dick’s Sporting Goods on Madison’s West Side opened at 5 a.m., Target waited until 7 a.m. to let in customers.
+West Towne Mall took the same approach.
+Hilldale Shopping Center on Madison’s Near West Side didn’t open until 10 a.m.

 Lines, if they existed, stretched to 100 people at most.
 But no one was seen rushing, and people appeared to treat each other kindly — a far cry from the Black Fridays of years past.